 Ierapetra is home to one of the most impenetrable gorges in Crete.
 Only those with extreme experience and the right equipment could try crossing the canyon.

 About 1.5 km long, and just under a meter wide at its narrowest point, the gorge is up to 1000 m deep.
+It is also known as Thripiti Gorge because it stands on the west slopes of the Thripti mountain range (also written Thrypiti).

 Fatal attempts to cross the gorge are not rare.